 - Now select Software update and Initialisation.

 - Once installed your phone will reboot.
 Know that you will lose all your data present on your phone using this method.
-You can also backup all your data using smart switch on your windows PC.
+You can also backup all your data using smart switch on your Windows PC.
 Once you are done with installing the firmware on your S8, you can use this software to restore all your data back to your phone.

 That is all from my side.
 I hope this guide helped you and you were able to install stock firmware on Galaxy S8.
 Know that this guide can also be used to unroot your Galaxy phone or fix it if it is stuck at startup in a bootloop.
-All the software issues can be dealt with this guide.
+All the software issues can be dealt with in this guide.
 If you have any queries or questions, feel free to ask me in the comments or reach back to us using contact us button or social networks.